Eugénie Le Sommer: International career

 On 12 February 2009, Le Sommer made her international debut in a 2–0 win over the Republic of Ireland coming on as a substitute.
 After appearing consistently with the national team, which included scoring two goals over the course of four matches at a tournament in Cyprus, Le Sommer was selected by coach Bruno Bini to play at UEFA Women's Euro 2009, despite the player not appearing with the team during the qualification process.
 During the tournament, Le Sommer played in all four matches her nation contested.
 France reached as far as the quarterfinals losing to the Netherlands 4–5 on penalties with Le Sommer converting her penalty shot.
 On 23 September 2009, Le Sommer scored her third international goal against Serbia in a 2011 FIFA Women's World Cup qualification match.

 She played for France at the 2012 Summer Olympics, scoring one goal, in the 2–1 loss to Japan in the semifinals.

 Le Sommer was a striker for France at the 2015 FIFA Women's World Cup.
 She scored against England on 9 June 2015 in France's opening 1–0 victory.
 She also scored two of France's goals in their 3–0 victory over South Korea in the quarterfinal.

 She played in France's 2016 Olympic campaign, scoring two goals in the group stage, one against Colombia and one against New Zealand.

 On 22 September 2020, Le Sommer scored two goals in a 7–0 win over North Macedonia in the Euro 2021 qualifiers, to become the all-time top scorer with 82 goals, breaking the previous record of 81 goals by Marinette Pichon.

+Le Sommer was called up to the France squad for the 2023 FIFA Women's World Cup.
+In France's second match of the 2023 FIFA Women's World Cup, she scored the opening goal of the match against Brazil.

+In July 2024, Le Sommer was named in France's squad for the 2024 Olympics.

 Personal life

-Le Sommer married Florian Dariel, an Olympique Lyon employee, in Brittany on 11 August 2020, two days after winning the 2019–20 Coupe de France final.
-Current and former teammates like Ada Hegerberg and Corine Franco attended the ceremony.
+Le Sommer married Florian Dariel, an Olympique Lyon employee, in Brittany on 11 August 2020, two days after winning the 2019–20 Coupe de France féminine.
+Current and former teammates such as Ada Hegerberg and Corine Franco attended the ceremony.